Relintai/pandemonium_engine_docs/01_about/01_introduction.md

 - Lots of backports.
 - Lots of bug fixes.
 - Lots of work on engine side modulatization.
-- GLES3 backend is currently removed.

 For a comprehensive list of changes I recommend reading the engie's [changelog](https://github.com/Relintai/pandemonium_engine/blob/master/CHANGELOG.md) file.

 ## About the documentation